LIT-Protocol/CeramicIntegrationExample/README.md

 5. Approve prompts in your Web3 wallet for both Ceramic and Lit
 6. Wait to see "Connected with DID" in your console
 7. Write and read Lit-Encrypted documents on the Ceramic Network from the console using the referenced API methods

-### To Do:

-- swap/copy over to the LIT company owned repo
-- Blogpost

-#### Soon:

-- Allow for Lit Node (and Ceramic Node) to be editable
-- Port over and clean up learnings scattered among older MD docs

 ## License